 Soils play a critical role in crop production and are greatly affected by land management and environmental conditions.
 Sustaining soil health requires the conservation of soil quantity and the maintenance or improvement of soil quality by preserving soil organic carbon and avoiding nutrient depletion and salinization.
-The Field to Market Soil Conservation aspirational goal is continued reduction in soil erosion on all U.S. cropland.18 The Compliance Criteria for the Soil Health & Productivity Impact Category align with those aspirational goals.
+The Field to Market Soil Conservation aspirational goal is the continued reduction in soil erosion on all U.S. cropland.25 The Compliance Criteria for the Soil Health & Productivity Impact Category align with those aspirational goals.

-- 2.1 U.S. soybean farmers respect and obey federal, state, and local laws in the area of soil health and agricultural productivity as further defined in the section below.
-Producers stay informed of relevant national and local laws and regulations in this area via local USDA Service Centers, university agriculture extension services, and national and state soybean checkoffs and associations. - 2.1.1 Producers will utilize best management practices to maintain or improve soil quality and soil carbon and avoid erosion. - 2.1.1.1 Producers will adopt conservation practices like crop rotation, cover crops, nutrient management, and no-till to improve soil health. - 2.1.1.2 Producers will adopt conservation tillage methods, including no-till, as appropriate to increase soil health and organic matter, increase moisture retention, reduce soil compaction and soil erosion, and contribute to carbon sequestration. - 2.1.1.3 Producers will implement best management practices like cover crops, terracing, strip cropping, contour farming, filter strips, conservation buffers, or other strategies to minimize soil erosion. - 2.1.1.4 Producers will monitor and maintain or improve soil health. - 2.1.1.4.1 The NRCS recommends soil testing every 3-5 years and more frequently if manure is applied or if attempting to make large nutrient or pH changes in the soil.
-Soil sampling is provided by most County Extension Offices and state university Cooperative Extension Services as a free or low-cost service.
-Soil sampling data is generally maintained by the agency.
+- 2.1 U.S. soybean farmers respect and obey federal, state and local laws in the area of soil health and agricultural productivity, as further defined in the section below.
+Producers stay informed of relevant national and local laws and regulations in this area via local USDA Service Centers, university agriculture extension services and national and state soybean checkoffs and associations. - 2.1.1 Producers will utilize best management practices to maintain or improve soil quality and soil carbon and avoid erosion. - 2.1.1.1 Producers will adopt conservation practices like crop rotation, cover crops, nutrient management and contour farming to improve soil health. - 2.1.1.2 Producers will adopt conservation tillage methods, including no-till, strip-till and mulch-till, as appropriate to increase soil health and organic matter, increase moisture retention, reduce soil compaction and soil erosion, and contribute to carbon sequestration. - 2.1.1.3 Producers will implement best management practices like terracing, strip cropping, riparian buffers, filter strips, field borders, grassed waterways, conservation buffers or other strategies to minimize soil erosion. - 2.1.1.4 Producers will monitor and maintain or improve soil health. - 2.1.1.4.1 The NRCS recommends soil testing every 3-5 years and more frequently if manure is applied or if attempting to make large nutrient or pH changes in the soil.
+Soil sampling is provided by most county extension offices and state university cooperative extension services as a free or low-cost service. - 2.1.1.4.2 Precision farming techniques utilizing the Global Positioning System (GPS) can help producers implement grid soil sampling. - 2.1.1.5 Producers will comply with the USDA Highly Erodible Land Conservation program.26